domRiddle/ASF/Setting-up.md

 - Install **[.NET Core prerequisites](https://docs.microsoft.com/dotnet/core/install/dependencies?tabs=netcore31)**.
 - Install **[.NET Core SDK](https://www.microsoft.com/net/download)** (or at least runtime) appropriate for your OS.
 You most likely want to use an installer.
 Refer to **[runtime requirements](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)** if you're not sure which version to install.
 - Download **[latest ASF release](https://github.com/JustArchiNET/ArchiSteamFarm/releases/latest)** in `generic` variant.
-- Extract the archive into new location (and `chmod +x ArchiSteamFarm.sh` if you're on Linux/OS X).
+- Extract the archive into new location.
 - **[Configure ASF](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration)**.
 - Launch ASF by either using a helper script or executing `dotnet /path/to/ArchiSteamFarm.dll` manually from your favourite shell.